Levi-ikechukwu/Levi-ikechukwu/README.md

 ![Software Engineer Coding](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)

 Welcome to my GitHub!
-I'm a passionate **Frontend Developer** with **3 years of experience**, currently exploring the exciting world of **full-stack development** and **software engineering**.
+I'm a passionate **Frontend Developer** with over **3 years of experience**, currently exploring the exciting world of **full-stack development** and **software engineering**.
 My journey in coding is fueled by a love for building interactive, user-friendly applications.

 ---